Pylons/pyramid/docs/designdefense.rst

 #) I want to also expose my model via a REST API using Twisted Web.
 If
-   Pyramid performed authorization based on attribute access via Zope3's security proies, I could enforce my authorization policy in both :mod:`pyramid` and in the Twisted-based system the same way.
+   Pyramid performed authorization based on attribute access via Zope3's security proies, I could enforce my authorization policy in both :app:`Pyramid` and in the Twisted-based system the same way.

 Defense
 +++++++

-:mod:`pyramid` was developed by folks familiar with Zope 2, which has a "through the web" security model.
+:app:`Pyramid` was developed by folks familiar with Zope 2, which has a "through the web" security model.
 This "TTW" security model was the precursor to Zope 3's security proxies.
-Over time, as the :mod:`pyramid` developers (working in Zope 2) created such sites, we found authorization checks during code interpretation extremely useful in a minority of projects.
+Over time, as the :app:`Pyramid` developers (working in Zope 2) created such sites, we found authorization checks during code interpretation extremely useful in a minority of projects.
 But much of the time, TTW authorization checks usually slowed down the development velocity of